computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 For this task, use files:

 * [Google's pretrained word2vec vectors](https://code.google.com/archive/p/word2vec/), under the heading "Pretrained word and phrase vectors"
-* The Google file is very large, so we have also included in the data.zip a file called `GoogleNews-vectors-negative300.filter`, which is filtered to contain only the words in the dev/test splits.
+* The Google file is very large (~3.4GB), so we have also included in the data.zip a file called `GoogleNews-vectors-negative300.filter`, which is filtered to contain only the words in the dev/test splits.
 * Modify `vectorcluster.py` to load dense vectors.

 The baseline system for this section uses the provided word vectors to represent words, and K-means for clustering.